frankie-2nfro-com/football_match_outcome_prediction/README.md

 ![hist chart](https://github.com/frankie-2nfro-com/football_match_outcome_prediction/blob/main/Screens/result_pd_hist_chart.png)

 ### Hypothesis Testing
 Like software engineering, we need to perform testing to make sure the software performs as expected.
-In data field, we also need testings to make sure the prepared data can produce finding as out assumptions.
+In data field, we also need testings to make sure the prepared data can produce finding as our assumption.
 This can be done by Hypothesis Testing.
 After EDA, a data analysis report with data assumption will be produced.
 And there are some hypothesis testings to prove the assumptions.
 Here is an example:

 Problem: For betting, lower or equal to 50% win rate is hard to make profit.
 Can we use the data above to find out some kind of prediction with more than 50% win rate?